COVID-19 pandemic in Indonesia: Lack of safety in tobacco industries

 Despite the temporary closure of HM Sampoerna due to two workers dying from COVID-19, with additional 63 workers tested positive, Pandu Riono, the epidemiologist from University of Indonesia reported that other cigarette factories in East and West Java will continue to operate without practicing social distancing and workers never wearing face masks.
 This sparks concern that the cigarette factories could create new clusters for the COVID-19 pandemic considering that this industry usually has large workforce.

+Influencer budget

+The government faced harsh responses after announcing an IDR 72 billion budget to pay influencers to attract tourists to Indonesia.
+According to INDEF researcher Bhima Yudhistira, the government should have given incentives to sectors directly impacted by the pandemic, not to pay influencers to attract tourists.
+Besides, messages from influencers to stay home are deemed ineffective because not all people can economically do it, especially from the lower class, informal workers, and day laborers who must work outside the house to fulfill their basic needs.

 Impact

 Socioeconomic

 In the first weeks of the pandemic, surgical face masks in Indonesia soared in price by over six times the original retail value from around IDR 30,000 to IDR 185,000 (some sources said it exceeded IDR 300,000) per box in some outlets after the announcement that two citizens had tested positive for coronavirus.
 Panic buying was reported since mid-February before the first cases were confirmed.
-There were also shortages of thermometers, antiseptics and hand sanitizers.
+There were also shortages of thermometers, antiseptics and hand sanitizers within a few hours after the government announces COVID-19 cases in Indonesia.
 President Jokowi condemned the hoarding of face masks and hand sanitizers and police started to crack down on suspected hoarders.